 With concerns about the environment on the rise, many people want to make more informed decisions about their use of plastic.
 For some, switching to a bamboo toothbrush is a simple way to reduce the use of plastic at home.

 What's wrong with traditional plastic toothbrushes?
-National Geographic notes that more than 448 million tons of plastic are produced every year, which poses a number of problems because plastic doesn't break down and often ends up not getting recycled.
+The National Environment Agency (NEA) notes that 930,000 tonnes of plastic was produced in 2019 and 949,000 the year before in Singapore.
+This poses problems because plastic doesn't break down and often ends up not getting recycled.
 In fact, some plastic products — such as straws and toothbrushes — are difficult, if not impossible, to recycle.
 Is a toothbrush with a bamboo handle a better choice for the planet?
 If so, will it clean your teeth as effectively as a plastic one?

 What Is a Bamboo Toothbrush?